JBrockDev/JBrockDev/README.md

 ## Jonathan Brock
 ## .NET Developer | Software Engineer
+Software Engineer demonstrating a strong desire to continually learn and improve skills.
+Army veteran with leadership and innovation experience.
+Resilient to set backs while maintaining focus on the end goal.
+Perpetually works to strengthen weaknesses and further improve strengths.

+I am someone who truly enjoys learning, rather than says it and does it when convenient.
+Every day I go to sleep with a bit more knowledge than I came into the day with.
+If I'm curious about something, I research it.
+If I'm busy, I open a tab and google the topic to read later.
+I don't settle for things being how they are, I generally look into how they work.
+As Buffet said, knowledge is an investment that pays returns.
+Would you rather have someone who does the bare minimum to keep the status quo or are you looking for someone who will increase in value day by day?
 <!--
 **JBrockDev/JBrockDev** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.